Devolutions/devolutions-gateway/README.md

         $ cargo run -- -r tls://x.x.x.x:4489 --pcap-files-path c:\waykTraffic\ -p wayk
         ```

-1. On the same host where devolutions-jet is running, open wayk and connect to 127.0.0.1:8080
+1. On the same host where devolutions-gateway is running, open wayk and connect to 127.0.0.1:8080
     * The connection should start.
 A dummy certificate will be shown.
 You can accept it and the Wayk connection should start.

 ### RDP routing